nandangrover/model-communicator/Readme.md

 ```

 ##### Step 2: Get LLaMA weights
-LLaMA wights can be found at [Google Drive Folder](https://drive.google.com/drive/folders/1bCSItrWGCvP7vLmvWOhaJ3Wo0lLnGefs?usp=sharing) under the chatbot/llama folder.
-Put your downloaded weights in a folder called unconverted-weights.
+Put your downloaded LLaMA weights in a folder called unconverted-weights.
 The folder hierarchy should look something like this:
 ```
 unconverted-weights
 ├── 7B